 Taxes are subject to review and investigation by a number of authorities authorized by law to impose fines and penalties.
-Although the Company believes it has provided adequately for all tax liabilities based on its understanding of the tax legislation, the above factors may create tax risks for the Company.
-As of December 31, 2021, approximately RUB 1,345 (\$18.1) of unrecognized tax benefits have been recorded as liabilities (RUB 427 as of December 31,2020), and the Company is uncertain as to if or when such amounts may be settled (Note 10).
-Related to unrecognized tax benefits, the Company has also recorded a liability for potential penalties of RUB 249 (\$3.3) and interest of RUB 118 (\$1.6) (RUB 84 and RUB 73, respectively, as of December 31, 2020).
-As of December 31, 2021, except for the income tax contingencies described above, the Company accrued

-RUB 1,181 (\$15.9) for contingencies related to non-income taxes, including penalties and interest (RUB 382 as of December 31, 2020).
-Additionally, the Company has identified possible contingencies related to non-income taxes, which are not accrued.
-Such possible non-income tax contingencies could materialize and require the Company to pay additional amounts of tax.
-As of December 31, 2021, the Company estimated such contingencies related to non-income taxes, including penalties and interest, to be up to approximately RUB 24,396 (\$328.4) (RUB 14,921 as of December 31, 2020).
+Although the Group believes it has provided adequately for all tax liabilities based on its understanding of the tax legislation, the above factors may create tax risks for the Group.
+As of December 31, 2022, except for the unrecognized tax benefits described in Note 10, the Group accrued RUB 10,913 (\$155.2) (RUB 1,181 as of December 31, 2021) for contingencies related to non-income taxes, including penalties and interest of RUB 2,439 (\$34.7) and RUB 312 as of December 31, 2022 and 2021, respectively, as a component of other accrued liabilities in the consolidated balance sheets.
+Additionally, the Group has identified possible contingencies related to non-income taxes, which are not accrued.
+Such contingencies could materialize and require the Group to pay additional amounts of tax.
+As of December 31, 2022, the Group estimates such contingencies related to non-income taxes, including penalties and interest, to be up to approximately RUB 25,232 (\$358.7) (RUB 24,396 as of December 31, 2021).

-13. CONVERTIBLE DEBT
+13. DEBT